WomenPlusPlus/deploy-impact-22-openedu-b/ontology/README.md

 ## Development Process

-Development began from the intial form that would be submitted.
-From this skeleton, we added more and more things and properties that tied them togehter.
+Development began from modelling the fields that were present in the intial Django form that the team was given.
+From this skeleton, we added things and properties that tied them together.
+Once conversations began with the Product Owner, UI developer and Backend developer, the ontology went through a big rework so that it is easily readable to newcomers.

 ## Object Details